Does the following scenario ring any bells?

 5. What are locked and unlocked cell phones?

 This is what you want when looking for a used cell phone online.
 Make sure the phone is unlocked so you can activate it immediately.
+You can learn more about how to unlock cell phones with this guide.

 6. Are there any guarantees?